 These zucchini flowers are best served after pan frying.
 They will compliment many Italian recipes such as a dish of pasta, thinly sliced chicken cutlets, breaded chicken breasts, or pasta with lemon and asparagus.

 Here’s the full Italian recipe below, thanks for trying and let me know how you like the recipe!

 - 3 tbsp olive oil

-Let them fry for a few minutes until the bottom is golden brown and cripsy.
+- Let them fry for a few minutes until the bottom is golden brown and crispy, about 2 minutes.
 Then flip and cook further for a few minutes.

-When ready, remove from the pan and place on a paper towel placed on a plate to absorb any excess oil.
+- When ready, remove from the pan and place on a paper towel on a plate to absorb any excess oil.

 - Make sure the inside of the zucchinis are cleaned.
 I remove anything that is hard such as any thorny/prickly leaves on the outside of the bottom of the blossom.

 - Use flowers that were recently open.

 - Use the male flowers, not female.